MicrosoftDocs/win32/desktop-src/wia/-wia-iwiadispatchitem-getpropbyid.md

-﻿---
+---
-Description: 'The GetPropById method of the Item object uses the ID of an item property to return its value.' ms.assetid: '00f7a91c-fd55-4016-a932-f710045a14b8'
+Description: The GetPropById method of the Item object uses the ID of an item property to return its value. ms.assetid: 00f7a91c-fd55-4016-a932-f710045a14b8
-title: 'Item.GetPropById method'
+title: Item.GetPropById method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Item.GetPropById method